onqtam/headjack/src/digital_footprint.md

 <!-- The other spectrum is visibility - from **private** (personal) to **shared in a group** and to **public**. -->

 Let's consider the visibility spectrum - from **private** (personal) on one end to **public** on the other and **shared in some group** in between.
 Example: a fully private post or comment is basically a note to yourself.
-This is what is possible today for 3 of the biggest platforms:
+This is what's possible today for 3 of the biggest platforms:

 <div>
 <style type="text/css" scoped>